 We may contact you by various means, including by mail, telephone, email, SMS or other electronic means such as through social media or targeted advertising through our website or online services.

-If you do not want to receive direct marketing from us, you can opt-out by contacting us using the contact details at the end of this policy.
+If you do not want to receive direct marketing from us, you can opt-out by contacting us using the contact details at the end of this Policy.

 Credit Checks and Credit Reporting

 When you apply for credit, we collect credit information and credit eligibility information to assess and process your application for credit or similar products or services.
-We also need to know if you'll be able to meet repayments under your proposed agreement with us.
+We also need to know if you will be able to meet repayments under your proposed agreement with us.
 To help us make that assessment, we collect credit eligibility information such as credit reports from credit reporting bodies and we also collect the following credit information about you:

 - identification information;